If you want to have more productive and focused team meetings or lead meetings in a more effective way this article is for you.

 So how can we lead meetings effectively so they are more productive and deliver bigger results?

-Here are 8 tips to lead meetings effectively so they are always productive and beneficial for everyone involved:
+Here are 8 tips to lead a meeting effectively so they are always productive and beneficial for everyone involved:

 1. Lead meetings in a positive way